KLeviii/Library-Loan-System/library_spec_v2_ENG.md

 The system is a simple library management and loan system that enables book registration, listing, and deletion for library members (who are also tracked by the system).
 The system manages loans, returns, and fine tracking, while providing statistics on popular categories and frequently late members.

 ### 1.2 Core Features
-- Book inventory management across 5 categories
+- main.model.Book inventory management across 5 categories
-- Member registration and management
+- main.model.Member registration and management
-- Loan and return processing
+- main.model.Loan and return processing
 - Automatic fine calculation for overdue books
 - Statistics and reporting
 - Terminal User Interface (TUI) with ANSI color codes